 A standard x-ray (radiograph) is a diagnostic imaging test that helps physicians diagnose and treat medical conditions.
 X-rays are the oldest and most frequently used form of medical imaging involving exposing a part of the body to a small dose of ionizing radiation to produce pictures of the inside of the body.
 As the dose of radiation is very small, this is a very safe imaging study.
 The most common use of standard x-ray is for diagnosis of disease and/or injury to the bones and chest.
 Memorial's Valley Imaging standard x-rays are made with a digital system storing the images electronically.

 Diagnostic ultrasound, which is sometimes called sonography, uses high frequency sound waves and a computer to create images.
-In addition to the traditional use to assess fetal development during pregnancy, ultrasound is used to examine many parts of the body, including the gallbladder, liver, spleen, kidneys, pancreas, uterus, ovaries, prostate, testicles and breasts.
+In addition to the traditional use to assess fetal development during pregnancy, ultrasound is used to examine many parts of the body, including the gallbladder, liver, spleen, kidneys, pancreas, uterus, ovaries, prostate and testicles.
 Vascular ultrasound can also look at and listen to the blood flow within arteries and veins in the neck, abdomen and legs.